DaleMargel/Web-Survey/Platform/Rendering.md

 ## React
 By media reports, this is the most popular framework by far.
 It is certainly the best supported.
 It has been around since 2013.

 React is powered by JSX, an XML-like extension to javascript.
-This allows javascript and html to be intermixed with wild abandon.
+This allows javascript and pseudo-html to be intermixed with wild abandon.
 As hugely popular as it is, it does have a few quirks:

 - It uses JSX, which requires a build step to convert to javascript.
 - It seems to prefer targeting ES5.